-The life patterns described above often involve broad life themes (called schemas).
 Schemas are enduring ways of thinking about oneself, others, and the world in general.
-All people have a mix of schemas that are healthy and problematic.
-If the problematic schemas are severe they can continually create life problems across many life domains (including relationships, work/school functioning, self-confidence, and sense of self).
+Each person has a unique mix of schemas that are both healthy and problematic.
+If the problematic schemas are severe they can lead to chronic life problems across many life domains (including relationships, work/school functioning, self-confidence, and sense of self).

-A good introduction to Schema Therapy is the self-help book "Reinventing Your Life: The Breakthrough Program to End Negative Behavior and Feel Great Again" by Jeffrey Young, PhD, the founder of Schema Therapy.
+A good introduction to Schema Therapy is the self-help book "Reinventing Your Life: The Breakthrough Program to End Negative Behavior and Feel Great Again" by Jeffrey Young, PhD.